apache/mynewt-site/docs/os/get_started/vocabulary.md

 ## Understanding Newt Terms

-### Nest
+### Application repository or app

-The nest is the base directory of your embedded software.
+The application repository (app) is the base directory of your embedded software.
 It is meant to be the workspace containing a logical collection of the source code for one or more of your projects.
-A nest can contain multiple projects, and reflect multiple end products.
+An app can contain multiple projects, and reflect multiple end products.

+As the base repository of your source code, the app has a master branch and several other branches off it.
+The `master` is typically what developers commit to.
+When it is time to get the code ready for a release, a code freeze occurs on the `master` branch.
+A temporary `develop` branch is opened up for contributors to continue committing their code to.
+After the release is tagged off the `master`, the `develop` branch is merged into `master`.
+Developers can thereafter go back to commiting changes to `master`.
+The `develop` branch is subsequently deleted.
+You may also choose to create your own branch and work there.

-As the base repository of your source code, the nest has a master branch and several other branches off it.
-You may choose any branch to nest on.
-Each project in your nest will typically consist of several [eggs](#egg).
-A project could be an egg itself as well.
-In addition to eggs, a local nest will contain additional items such as [target](#target) or build definitions, clutch description files, scripts etc.
+You can have several [projects](#project) in your app repository since an application can be used in several projects.
+Each project in your app will, in turn, consist of several [packages](#package-or-pkg).
+A project could be a package itself as well.
+In addition to packages, your app repository will contain additional items such as [target](#target) or build definitions, [package list](#package-list-or-pkg-list) description files, scripts etc.

 For example, a walk through the "larva" nest at [https://github.com/mynewt/larva.git](https://github.com/mynewt/larva.git) shows the following structure.
 The nest.yml file in the larva directory indicates that it is a nest.
 An egg will have the egg.yml file in it as shown below.
 By this nomenclature, each board support package for a particular chip is an egg, the API for the hardware abstraction layer is an egg, and so on.